 In July 2024, we met with the executive committee of Jubilee Metals Group Plc ("Jubilee").
 At the beginning of the year, Jubilee had raised £13 million to secure one of the largest copper waste rock assets in Zambia, as part of its Copper Strategy, and formed a strategic partnership with Abu Dhabi based International Resources Holding RSC Limited.
-Disappointingly there has been poor communication from the company to the market regarding the status of the project following the initial announcement that the company expected the project to commence in the first quarter of 2024.
+Disappointingly there has been poor communication from the company to the market regarding the status of the project following the initial announcement that the company expected the project to commence in Q1 2024.
 The project had been delayed but since our meeting in July with the company, regular updates have been provided to the market.
-In September 2024, the company announced that Neal Reynolds had resigned as CFO to pursue a new opportunity.
+In September 2024, the company announced that Neal Reynolds had resigned as Chief Financial Officer ("CFO") to pursue a new opportunity.
+On 31 October 2024, the company appointed Jonathan Morley-Kirk as a board director and interim Finance Director, whose experience, we believe, will benefit the company.
+At the same time, the company confirmed the appointment of Dr Reuel Khoza as a Non-Executive Director.
+We consider this engagement to be ongoing and will continue to monitor progress.